 Sorry folks, but in my opinion the idea of a one-page business plan is nonsense.
 Promoting that simplistic approach may be great for selling books or getting people to read a blog post.
 However, as far as business planning goes, it goes against everything good planning is about.

 A one-pager may be sufficient as an executive summary or to capture your initial ideas about your business, before you start developing the business plan.
 However, for thinking through all facets of what it’s going to take to make your business successful, and documenting this, it simply won’t do in my opinion.

 Business Planning Takes Time

 There’s just too much to think about: market analysis, identifying your target market, what products and services to sell, at what price, how to stand out from the competition, how to create awareness and generate leads.
 You also need to think about operations, create sales forecasts, estimate startup costs, develop pro-forma financials, build a management team, and develop a hiring plan for new employees – just to name a few topics.

-For an existing business, it may also be worthwhile reviewing the markets you’re and considering exiting a market that lacks growth potential or discontinuing an unprofitable product line.
+For an existing business, it may also be worthwhile reviewing the markets you’re in and deciding to exit a market that lacks growth potential or discontinuing an unprofitable product line.

 Writing down your thoughts, analyzing “what-if” scenarios, and documenting your decisions on any of these topics can take a number of pages.
 A one-page summary with your final decisions, supported by 50 pages of all kinds of appendices with figures, charts, etc., can hardly be called a one-page business plan.